hbkworld/streaming-spec/dimensions.md

       {
         "delta", <time object>
         "time": <time object>
-        "size": <number>
       }
     }
   }
 }
 ~~~~

+- arraySize: Number of points in each value series of the signal
 - delta: Time between to equidistant points (for equidistant time)
 - time: Absolute time of the next point (for equidistant time)
-- size: Size of the time delivered with each point (for non-equidistant time)